jxjxjxjxjx/EA255/final_origin.md

 ## Liberal Democratic Party (LDP) and “One-and-a-half” form of parliamentary democracy(Week 11)
+Liberal Democratic Party 􀁈􀂐􀂉􀁌􀁬, formed in 1955

+• LDP dominates elections continuously all the way to the present, including current Prime Minister, Shinzō Abe 􀀝 􀁶􀁖􀁂

+• “One-and-a-half” form of parliamentary democracy

+• 1957 sentences of war criminals commuted, and many who had been purged for supporting the war managed to reenter politics

 ## Anpō Treaty and protests, 1960 (Week 11)

+1959-1960 revision of the US-Japan security treaty (known in Japan as Anpo jōyaku 􀀝􀂂􀁔􀂍 and shortened to Anpo 􀀝􀂂)

+ • Not address American military bases

+• 1960s as a protest decade

 ## Kim Il-sung, r.
 1948-1994 (Week 12)